CounselCareCanada Life Solutions

 Could a greater miracle take place than for us to look through each other's eyes

 for an instant?
 Thoreau

-CounselCareCanada Life Solutions has existed since before the turn of the new century, and provides Individual, Couple, Family, and Group Therapy, that includes (but not limited to): therapy for Health Professionals/ Mental Health Professionals; specific therapy for families experiencing emotional pain due to Family Estrangement; therapy for Adult ADHD; Coaching with the ACT Matrix Model; Critical Incident Stress Debriefing; Supervision for Therapists; and Practice Consultation.
+CounselCareCanada Life Solutions has existed since before the turn of the new century, and provides Individual, Couple, Family, and Group Therapy, that includes (but is not limited to): Therapy for Health Professionals/ Mental Health Professionals; Therapy for families experiencing emotional pain due to Family Estrangement; Therapy for Adult ADHD; Coaching with the ACT Matrix Model; Critical Incident Stress Debriefing; Supervision for Therapists; and Practice Consultation.

 Two of us (Maggie and Len) are Registered Marriage & Family Therapists and Clinical Fellows (AAMFT), and RMFTs while one is a RMFT-S (CAMFT); Two of us are Registered Psychotherapists (CRPO); two are Diplomates and Certified Cognitive & Behavioural Therapists (A-CBT).
 One of us is also a Certified CBT Clinician (CACBT), and a Canadian Certified Counsellor & Supervisor (CCC-S) with CCPA.

 We acknowledge that we stand, live, and practice on the traditional land of the Three Fires Confederacy: the Odawa, Potawatami and Ojibwe (the Indigenous Nations known as the Anishinaabeg and Lunaapee).